YalfamIamShaon/tracksy-chrome-extension/README.md

 # tracksy-chrome-extension
 Built this Chrome extension using JavaScript (While learning it).
-The main purpose of this extension is to help people to save important contacts or pages for revisiting.
+The main purpose of this extension is to help people to save important contacts for revisiting
 This Chrome Extension include 3 buttons.

 ***1st - Save Button***